dnguyen800/dnguyen800.github.io/_posts/2019-04-14-smart-switch.md

  </figcaption>
 </figure>

 Smart switches, especially Z-Wave switches, are difficult **(and potentially dangerous)** to install for DIYers like me.
 They are bulky—leaving little room in the already tiny electrical box to fit the switch and its wires.
 Z-Wave switches also require identification of the line (hot), load, traveler, neutral and ground wires, as each wire must be connected with its designated screw on the switch.
-A regular single-pole light switch install is much simpler—as long as you connect the line and load wires to any of the two black wires, as well as the ground wire, the switch will work.
+A regular single-pole light switch install is much simpler—as long as you connect the line and load wires to any of the two black wires on the switch, as well as the ground wire, the switch will work.

 <div class="row">
 	<!-- Break -->